hidglobal/digitalpersona-core/docs/index.md

 global.atob = function(s) { return base64.decode(s); }
 ```

-The library uses the TypeScript as a main language.
+This library uses TypeScript as its main language.
 It is also transpiled to Javascript (ES5 and ES6 platforms are supported) for browsers
 and distributed both in unbundled and bundled (UMD) form.